Cyclone Nisarga: Please stay indoors for 2 days, Uddhav urges people in coastal areas

 Fifteen teams of the National Disaster Response Force and four teams of the State Disaster Response Force (SDRF) have been deployed in different coastal areas while five teams have been kept on standby, he said.

 "All the fishermen have been contacted.
 In Palghar, some fishermen were not reachable till afternoon, but were contacted later.
 We will bring them back in time.
 Nobody should venture into the sea for the next two days," he added.
-Power supply may be disconnected if it rains heavily, he said, and warned people against using electrical appliances when not needed.
+Power supply may be disconnected if it rains heavily, he said and warned people against using electrical appliances when not needed.

 Important documents in home should be kept safe and battery-operated devices like mobile phones should be charged, he said.